• Skip to primary navigation

 HOW TO MAKE VEGAN MACARONS

-Sift together almond flour and powdered sugar in order to get a very fine mixture.
+Sift together almond flour and powdered sugar to get a very fine mixture.
 This step is essential for smooth macarons.

 Vegan Chocolate Hazelnut Easter Egg Macarons